signalogic/SigSRF_SDK/iaTest_readme.md

 2) iaTest source code files use #ifdef's to allow compilation for both x86 and c66x CPUs.
 All source code examples invoke C or C++ OpenCV function calls per OpenCV standards.
 All source code can be augmented with network I/O APIs.

+3) The demo includes optimized YUV - RGB conversion routines not provided with OpenCV.
+These are in the yuv.c file.

 <a name="PowerConsumptionNotes"></a>
 # Power Consumption Notes